 3. An Ember in the Ashes Series

 This is a hard-hitting series.
-It has some dark moments, but it also has characters trying their best and fighting against so many odds and still trying to be triumphant at the end.
+It has some dark moments, but it also has characters trying their best, fighting against so many odds, and still trying to triumph at the end.
 These are characters who go through so much character growth and many hardships.
 But you see them get back up again every time.
 It has complex characters as well.

 There are villains in this series who you want to hate.
-Then you learn things about them and realize that they are way more complicated than you think.
+Then, you learn about them and realize they are way more complicated than you think.
 They’re so three-dimensional.
 There’s such a rich backstory to the world and magic in it.
 We have two main characters.
-When you get to the second one, you get POV chapters from them all.
+When you get to the second one, you get all the POV chapters from them.

 Author: Sabaa Tahir